CSA-RH/helm-gitops-sscsi_secrets/README.md

         sudo mv kubeseal /usr/local/bin/
         ```

-    - To authorize certain calls to the bitnami API Group from the projects.
+    - To authorize certain calls to the bitnami sealed secrets API Group from the projects.
 To configure the final namespace to host the respective *SealedSecret* objects and the respective ArgoCD application that handles the creation of the secret:

         ```$bash
         oc apply -f clusterprimer/ClusterRole_namespaceauth.yaml